89% of all drownings across the coast of Queensland occur outside of the flags!

-Our operations and support services extend our reach far beyond the red and yellow flags.
+We exist to extend our reach far beyond the red and yellow flags, operating roving patrols across the coastline.

 Across Queensland lifesavers and lifeguards on the beach are supported by the Lifesaving Operations Support.
 These services are critical to our operation, patrolling dangerous and unpatrolled areas and helping guide people back into the flagged areas.